MrTortoise/MrTortoise.github.io/_posts/2022-04-04-coupling-and-cohesion.md

 ## Cohesion

 ### What is Cohesion?
-Cohesion doesn't seem to have a good example of a metric.
+Cohesion doesn't seem to have a good example of a metric (entropy is possibly analogous - however that maybe more confusing!).
 Therefor I am going to have to get more figurative and illustrative.
 Systems that have low cohesion have uniformity.
 The cannonical example in my mind would be a perfect gas upon which PV = nRT would apply to.
 It is a system which may have an effectivley infinite number of parts because the parts are so homogenous, indecipherable and interchangable that they are effectivley one glob.
 As a result the glob of a system as a whole could be described as a cohesive lump if it had boundaries.
 As such a container around this could be said to have high cohesion.
 This then leads into the ancient question of 'if you have a vase with nothing in it and take away the vase - where is the nothing?' - anyway, I will leave you to ponder on that and its relation to the concept of self.

 Water molecues in a glass of water have low cohesion wheras the hexagonal cells in a honeycomb have high cohesion.
 Whilst both [plant cells](https://www.google.com/search?q=plant+cells&tbm=isch&ved=2ahUKEwj9kLDikfz2AhVRaPEDHR0gDZYQ2-cCegQIABAA&oq=plant+cells&gs_lcp=CgNpbWcQAzIHCAAQsQMQQzIECAAQQzIFCAAQgAQyBAgAEEMyBAgAEEMyBAgAEEMyBAgAEEMyBQgAEIAEMgUIABCABDIFCAAQgAQ6BwgjEO8DECc6CAgAEIAEELEDUM0IWNcRYP4SaABwAHgAgAE_iAGaBZIBAjEymAEAoAEBqgELZ3dzLXdpei1pbWfAAQE&sclient=img&ei=tMxLYv3mGdHQxc8PncC0sAk&bih=823&biw=1377&rlz=1C1CHBD_en-GBGB824GB824) and [animal cells](https://www.google.com/search?q=animal+cells&rlz=1C1CHBD_en-GBGB824GB824&sxsrf=APq-WBsrSfW7-JM25Zvhi_u3rlEseJsOsA:1649134765581&source=lnms&tbm=isch&sa=X&ved=2ahUKEwjnmI7fkfz2AhVOilwKHYqyDnYQ_AUoAXoECAEQAw&biw=1377&bih=823&dpr=2) are on their own cohesive I would say [collections of plant cells](https://www.pinterest.co.uk/pin/524880531566514173/) are more cohesive than [collection of animal cells](https://www.dreamstime.com/tissue-stomach-under-microscope-education-tissue-stomach-under-microscope-education-lab-image131991953).

 I also think that contrast is a great example of how complexity can interract with coupling and cohesion.
 A collection of plan cell looks kess complex than the animal cells - it would seem reasonable to say behaviour of the different would be more uniform as they look the same.
-In the animal cell example (stomach lining) there is more variety of strucutre and purpose - combining these different functions into the same collection makes the collection less cohesive - and perhaps less predictable.
+In the animal cell example (stomach lining) there is more variety of strucutre and purpose - combining these different functions into the same collection makes the collection less cohesive - and perhaps less predictable as to its function per sample.

 ### Cohesions curious relationship with complexity
 One of the definitions of complexity when you get into [Cynefin](https://en.wikipedia.org/wiki/Cynefin_framework) and playing tricks there is that a complex system is one where you do not know all the [constraints](https://cynefin.io/wiki/Constraints).
 The evidence for this is one where you make a change expecting one thing and a different thing happens.
 This is a property of a [dispositional system](https://thecynefin.co/inclinations-dispositions/) - and system involving people tend to be like this.
 A complex system where you cannot establish the constraints through analysis alone.
 When we see coupling below we will meet connascence, in that idea there are forms dynamic coupling that are only visible at run time.
 Therefor without the concept of connascence these systems would remain complex and unpredicable but by applying and using the langauge and games of connscence (such as mapping activities) it is possible for these to become complicated.